Send Questions to:

 - Lockheed Martin

-The College of Engineering’s 2022 – 2023 scholarship application cycle is now open.
+The College of Engineering’s 2022 – 2023 scholarship application cycle is now closed.

 Applicants must be current undergraduate students enrolled in the College of Engineering at UCSB in good academic standing.
 Criteria for awards include: major, grade point average, academic achievements, research projects, and in some cases, extracurricular activities.
 Scholarships are paid out through BARC in winter quarter.
 Recipients must be enrolled in spring 2022.

 Diversity, Equity, and Inclusion